arduino/docs-content/content/hardware/04.pro/shields/portenta-cat-m1-nb-iot-gnss-shield/datasheet/datasheet.md

 Sample sketches for the **Arduino® Portenta Cat.
 M1/NB IoT GNSS Shield** can be found either in the “Examples” menu in the Arduino® IDE or in the “Documentation > Tutorials” section of the Arduino® Pro website **[4]**

 ### Online Resources
-Now that you have gone through the basics of what you can do with the board you can explore the endless possibilities it provides by checking exciting projects on ProjectHub **[5]**, the Arduino® Library Reference **[6]** and the online store **[7]** where you will be able to complement your board with sensors, actuators and more.
+Now that you have gone through the basics of what you can do with the board, you can explore the endless possibilities it provides by checking exciting projects on ProjectHub **[5]**, the Arduino® Library Reference **[6]** and the online store **[7]**, where you will be able to complement your board with sensors, actuators and more.

 ## Mechanical Information
 ![Portenta Cat.
 M1/NB IoT GNSS Shield Mechanical Dimensions](assets/thalesShieldMeMech.svg)